naorbakal/Checkers/README.md

 # Amrican Checkers
-Amrican Checkers game implemented in C# at .NET framework 2.0
+Amrican Checkers game implemented in C# at .NET framework 2.0 to **windows application**.

 ## Instructions